End of communism in Hungary: Domestic political resistance

-The round table talks
+Round table talks

-Although Hungary had achieved some lasting economic reforms and limited political liberalization during the 1980s, major reforms only occurred following the replacement of János Kádár as General Secretary of the Communist Party (MSZMP) on 22 May 1988.
-That same year, the Parliament adopted a "democracy package", which included trade union pluralism; freedom of association, assembly, and the press; a new electoral law; and a radical revision of the constitution, among others.

-Imre Nagy, whom communists had executed decades ago, was politically rehabilitated and his remains reburied on the 31st anniversary of his execution in the same plot after a funeral organized by, among others, opponents of the country's communist regime.
+Although Hungary had achieved some lasting economic reforms and limited political liberalization during the 1980s, major reforms only occurred following the replacement of János Kádár as General Secretary of the MSZMP on 22 May 1988.
+The following year, the parliament adopted a "democracy package", which included trade union pluralism; freedom of association, assembly, and the press; a new electoral law; and a radical revision of the constitution, among others.
+Imre Nagy, whom Communists had executed decades ago, was politically rehabilitated and his remains reburied on the 31st anniversary of his execution in the same plot after a funeral organized by, among others, opponents of the country's Communist regime.
 Over 100,000 people are estimated to have attended Nagy's reinterment.

-The Pan-European Picnic was a peace demonstration held on the Austrian-Hungarian border near the town of Sopron on 19 August 1989, an important event in political developments which led to the fall of the Iron Curtain and the reunification of Germany.
+The Pan-European Picnic was a peace demonstration held on the Austrian–Hungarian border near the town of Sopron on 19 August 1989, an important event in political developments which led to the fall of the Iron Curtain and the reunification of Germany.

-In October 1989, the MSZMP convened its last congress and re-established itself as the Hungarian Socialist Party.
+In October 1989, the MSZMP convened its last congress and re-established itself as the Hungarian Socialist Party (MSZP).
 In a historic session from 16 October to 20 October, the parliament adopted a package of nearly 100 constitutional amendments providing for multi-party parliamentary elections and a direct presidential election.
 The legislation transformed Hungary from a People's Republic into the Republic of Hungary, guaranteed human and civil rights, and created an institutional structure that ensured separation of powers among the judicial, legislative, and executive branches of government.
-On 23 October 1989 at Kossuth tér, Budapest, the Republic of Hungary was proclaimed for Mátyás Szűrös, provisional President, from balcony of Hungarian Parliament Building.
+On 23 October 1989, at Kossuth tér, Budapest, the Republic of Hungary was proclaimed for Mátyás Szűrös, the provisional president of Hungary, from balcony of the Hungarian Parliament Building.

 First free elections

-The first free parliamentary election, held in May 1990, was a plebiscite of sorts on the communist past.
-The revitalized and reformed socialists performed poorly despite having more than the usual advantages of an "incumbent" party.
-Populist, center-right, and liberal parties fared best, with the Democratic Forum (MDF) winning 43% of the vote and the Free Democrats (SZDSZ) capturing 24%.
-Under Prime Minister József Antall, the MDF formed a center-right coalition government with the Independent Smallholders' Party (FKGP) and the Christian Democratic People's Party (KDNP) to command a 60% majority in the parliament.
-Parliamentary opposition parties included SZDSZ, the Socialists (MSZP), and the Alliance of Young Democrats (Fidesz).
+The first free parliamentary election, held in May 1990, was a plebiscite of sorts on the Communist past.
+The revitalized and reformed socialists under the MSZP performed poorly despite having more than the usual advantages of an incumbent party.
+Populist, centre-right, and liberal parties fared best, with the Hungarian Democratic Forum (MDF) winning 43% of the vote and the Alliance of Free Democrats (SZDSZ) capturing 24%.
+Under Prime Minister József Antall, the MDF formed a centre-right coalition government with the Independent Smallholders, Agrarian Workers and Civic Party (FKGP) and the Christian Democratic People's Party (KDNP) to command a 60% majority in the newly-established parliament, the National Assembly.
+Parliamentary opposition parties included the SZDSZ, the MSZP, and the Alliance of Young Democrats (FIDESZ).

 End of the Soviet occupation

-Between 12 March 1990 and 19 June 1991 the Soviet troops ("Southern Group of Forces") left Hungary.
-The last units commanded by General Viktor Silov crossed the Hungarian-Ukrainian border at Záhony.
+Between 12 March 1990 and 19 June 1991, the Soviet troops (known as the Southern Group of Forces) left Hungary.
+The last units commanded by General Viktor Silov crossed the Hungarian–Ukrainian border at Záhony.
 The total number of Soviet military and civilian personnel stationed in Hungary was around 100,000.
 The withdrawal was performed with 35,000 railway cars.
-Since 2001, by a special bill passed in the Hungarian Parliament, 16 June was declared a national memorial day.
+Since 2001, by a special bill passed in the National Assembly, 16 June was declared a national memorial day.